In the 21st email from the 50 days of writing course by David Perell, he mentions something along the lines of it is okay to not be original.

 As a writer, your challenge is to look in places where nobody else is looking, so you can find worthy ideas that are hidden in plain sight.

-As an reference of how it is okay to take ideas from others and building on top of them is okay.
+As a reference to how it is okay to take ideas from others and build on top of them is okay.
 David further mentions what it is to imitate -

 In Shakespeare’s time, the word “ape” meant both “primate” and “to imitate.”
 The philosopher Rene Girard argued that humans are giant imitation machines and Harvard anthropologist Joseph Henrich even argues that our imitative capacities are the “secret of our success.”
 The urge to copy is in our DNA.

-- Tesla opening their patent to imitate and build a better world to live by decreasing less carbon
+- Tesla opened their patent to imitate and build a better world to live by decreasing carbon

-- This article by Smithsonian magazine on how Japan is reinventing the America's best bourbon.
-In the article there is a piece that says -
+- This article by Smithsonian magazine is on how Japan is reinventing America's best bourbon.
+In the article, there is a piece that says -

 There’s something about the perspective of the Japanese that allows them to home in on the essential elements of foreign cultures and then perfectly recreate them at home.
 “What we see in Japan, in a wide range of pursuits, is a focus on mastery,” says Sarah Kovner, who teaches Japanese history at the University of Florida.
 “It’s true in traditional arts, it’s true of young people who dress up in Harajuku, it’s true of restaurateurs all over Japan.” - Source: Smithsonian Magazine.